-&lt;sup>38 California Fire Siege 2007 - an Overview, at 20, 27, 58, and Appendices II and III.
+&lt;sup>39 California Fire Siege 2007 - an Overview, at 20, 27, 58, and Appendices II and III.

-For the preceding reasons, we will require investor-owned electric utilities (electric IOUs) in Southern California to develop plans to reduce the risk of severe windstorms igniting power-line fires during periods of high fire danger.
 Consistent with the Phase 1 Decision, we define Southern California as consisting of Imperial, Santa Barbara, Ventura, Los Angeles, Orange, San Diego, Riverside, and San Bernardino Counties.
-Each electric utilityIOU in Southern California shall complete its initial fire-prevention plan by December 31, 2012, and file and serve a copy of its plan via a Tier 1 compliance advice letter.
+Each electric IOU in Southern California shall complete its initial fire-prevention plan by December 31, 2012, and file and serve a copy of its plan via a Tier 1 compliance advice letter.